fsfe/forms/docs/install.md

 steps defined in [`.drone.yml`]:

 1. *build-quality*: use [`docker-compose`] with [`docker-compose-quality.yml`]
-   as a wrapper around [`Dockerfile-quality`] to create a docker image for automatic quality checks.
+   as a wrapper around [`Dockerfile.quality`] to create a docker image for automatic quality checks.

 2. *quality*: in a container with the previously created image, run a number of